QuantEcon/Keio_workshop/README.md

 # Keio_workshop

-For the QuantEcon lecture at Keio in October 2016
+For the lecture on modern computational methods at Keio, October 2016

-Based partly on the lectures at http://lectures.quantecon.org/

 ### Useful Links